paularmstrong/onerepo/plugins/docgen/README.md

 one docgen [options]
 ```

 Help documentation should always be easy to find.
-This command will help automate the creation of docs for this commandline interface.
+This command will help automate the creation of docs for this command-line interface.
 If you are reading this somewhere that is not your terminal, there is a very good chance that this command was already run for you!

 Add this command to your one Repo tasks on pre-commit to ensure that your documentation is always up-to-date.